What you need to know

 The COVID-19 pandemic has impacted people in many ways.
 The level of sensitivity to health and safety concerns will vary depending on everyone’s personal circumstances and situation.
 As such, we ask that all employees and visitors make every reasonable effort to adhere to these Health & Safety protocols and respect one another.

 Employees or visitors who encounter any deficiencies related to these protocols are encouraged to notify Human Resources as soon as possible.

 WE’RE READY TO SUPPORT YOU

 In order to ensure continued service, and in light of public health authority’s “social distancing” recommendations, Manion’s team is now working remotely.
-While we have implemented measures to minimize service impacts, clients and plan members may experience slight delays as we adjust our processes during these unusual circumstances.
 Our industry partner, plan sponsors, and members are encouraged to reach out to their regular contacts at Manion for continued service.

 As well, Manion is in regular contact with its industry partners and service providers to ensure continuity of service.
 We’re committed to continuing communications with you as the situation changes.

 In the interest of social distancing, we are asking our clients and guests not to visit our office at this time.
 We are also rescheduling or postponing meetings scheduled for the next several weeks.

 OUT OF COUNTRY COVERAGE WITH AIG

 Benefit plans administered through Manion with out-of-country medical coverage may be impacted by the COVID-19 outbreak.
 On March 14, 2020, the Government of Canada issued a “Level 3” travel advisory, recommending against all non-essential international travel to any destination.

 AIG will cover all medical claims related to COVID-19.